VictorCorne/VictorCorne.github.io/pages/projects/OCamlInterpreter.md

 ---
 show_in_navigation: false
 layout: page
+title: OCaml Interpreter for a time-reversible programming language
 ---

-## OCaml Interpreter for a time-reversible programming language
 For the [Comparative study of programming languages course](https://onderwijsaanbod.kuleuven.be/syllabi/v/e/H04L5AE.htm#activetab=doelstellingen_idp11613024), we developped an interpreter for a new programming language.

 This language (jaysub) had the main feature of being time reversible (that being that every line of code could be ran backwards).